hiivan/hiivan.github.io/about.md

 ---

 <p class="magicbox">
-  Hi, I am Ivan, and this is my digital garden.<br/>
+  I'm Ivan, a 19-years-old guy interested in technology, writing and the art of decision-making️.
+This is my <b>digital garden</b>.
-  Stay tuned for more.
+  <br>Stay tuned for more.
 </p>